amose12/robomechtrix_ws/robot_ws/README.md

-# robomechtrix_ws
+# robot_ws
-Robomechtrix Workspace For ROS
+Robot Workspace For ROS

 This repo includes how to build a robot using ROS URDF.